 “I have a death voice,” Kenneth Greene said after interrupting a conversation I was having with my fellow employees on break.
 Kenneth Greene was the manager of this restaurant, and the only time he interrupted our conversations in the breakroom was to inform us that the restaurant was so busy that we would have to cut our breaks short to help the staff out.
 When he first entered our breakroom we thought that’s what he was doing, but he looked so insecure about it.

 Kenneth Greene operated from a baseline of insecurity.
 Kenneth didn’t think the staff took him seriously enough in the first few months of his tenure as our manager, so he grew a Fu Manchu.
-Kenneth’s Fu Manchu did not have handlebars, a la Salvador Dali.
-Kenneth’s was more late 60’s Joe Namath.
-Kenneth would never admit that he grew a Fu Manchu for the sole purpose of generating some respect from his peers, but when that Fu Manchu grew to fruition, the psychological transformation was obvious.
+Kenneth’s Fu Manchu did not have handlebars, a la Salvador Dali, it was more late 60’s Joe Namath.
+Kenneth would never admit that he grew a Fu Manchu for the sole purpose of generating respect from his peers, but when that Fu Manchu grew to fruition, the psychological effect on his was all but emanating around his head.
 Kenneth Greene went from a greasy, overweight ginger with a mullet to a greasy, overweight ginger with a mullet and a Fu Manchu.

-The psychological influence of the Fu Manchu became apparent when he progressed from a manager that asked his employees to cut their breaks short for business needs to a manager that told them to do so.
-Thus, when Kenneth Greene stepped into our breakroom the display of insecurity was noteworthy.
-It appeared that the Fu Manchu might have lost its psychological power.
+The psychological influence of the Fu Manchu became apparent when he progressed from a manager that asked his employees if they wouldn’t mind cutting their breaks short for business needs to a manager that instructed us to do so.
+Thus, when the new Kenneth Greene stepped into our breakroom, it appeared that the Fu Manchu might have lost its psychological influence.
 After a moment of hesitation, in which it appeared that Kenneth had something to say, he left without saying a word.
-When he returned, moments later, he stared at me with renewed confidence.
+When he returned, after apparently recognizing how vital this moment was to the new Kenneth Greene, he stared at me with renewed conviction.

 “What’s up?”
 I asked.